tdimitrov/tranqap/docs/quickstart.rst

 .. code:: shell

     tranqap> start
-    tranqap>

-Nothing happens but you should see a PCAP file is created in the output directory, which is PCAPs/local\_target\_1:
+Nothing is displayed but you should see a PCAP file is created in the output directory, which is PCAPs/local\_target\_1:

 .. code:: shell